-The Mid-Autumn Festival fact is that there is one day public holiday for the festival.
-If the festival is on Wednesday, then people enjoy only one day off from work; as long as it is not on Wednesday, the Chinese can enjoy a three-day holiday by adding weekends.
-The holiday will be a peak of travel, when people go home to reunite with their families, or go on a short trip with friends and relatives.
+The Mid-Autumn Festival fact is that there is just a single day public holiday for the festival.
+This means that if it falls on Wednesday, then people enjoy only one day off from work; however, if it is not on Wednesday, the Chinese can enjoy a three-day holiday by adding weekends.
+Like other public holidays it causes a travel peak, when people go home to reunite with their families, or go on a short trip with friends and relatives.
 There will be a plenty of tourists in popular scenic spots; the roads will be heavily congested; and train tickets are sold out earlier.

-In some years, the Mid-Autumn Festival and the National Day holiday overlap, forming an eight-day holiday.
-In this longest public holiday of the year, the congestion will be more serious and the travel pressure will be even greater.
-If you want to travel to China during the holidays, be sure to have reservations and preparations in advance.
+In some years, the Mid-Autumn Festival and the National Day holiday coinide, forming an eight-day holiday.
+In this longest public holiday of the year, the congestion will be more serious, and the travel demands will be even greater.
+If you want to travel to China during the holidays, be sure to make reservations and preparations well in advance.

 3. Mid-Autumn Festival is the second most important festival in China, only after the Chinese New Year.

 What is the significance of Mid-Autumn Festival?
-For Chinese people living far from their hometowns, they may go back and reunite with their families only twice a year, one on Chinese New Year in the first half of a year and the other on Mid-Autumn Festival in the latter half.
+For Chinese people living far from their hometowns, their opportunities to go back and reunite with their families come only twice a year, one on Chinese New Year in the first half of a year and the other on Mid-Autumn Festival in the latter half.
 On the festival day, all family members will appreciate the moon and eat mooncakes together.
 There are lantern shows and other celebrations as well, especially in southern China, where the lantern activities are grander.

 4. Mid-Autumn Festival is a time for family reunion.

 Why is Mid-Autumn Festival important?
-Chinese think highly of the family and they cherish the moment when families gather together.
-Nowadays people are busy with their work and don't have much time for family gathering.
+The Chinese think highly of their families and they cherish the moments when they can meet up.
+Nowadays people are busy with their work and don't have much time for family gatherings.
 The Mid-Autumn Festival gives people an opportunity to meet their loved ones.
-So they try their best to manage their way home.
-In such an important time of family reunion, they enjoy their time to eat reunion dinner, share mooncakes and appreciate the moon together.
+So, they try their best to manage to get home.
+In such an important time of family reunion, they enjoy a reunion dinner, share mooncakes and appreciate the moon together.

 5. It is all about the moon.